 Make sure you are aware of the nuances between linking different types of accounts.
 For example, with Bank of America, if you link a credit card you will also be charged the interest at the APR specified in your credit card agreement for the transaction that is covered by overdraft protection.
 If you're linking a savings account, withdrawing from the account more than six times a month typically results in an excess activity fee, regardless of whether that withdrawal was for a overdraft or a transfer.

 While this may sound ideal, overdraft protection comes with its own caveats.
 You may have to pay a fixed monthly fee to have the protection or otherwise pay a transfer fee every time you charge to a debit account that doesn’t have enough money to cover the transaction.

 At the end of the day, you have multiple options for handling the case of an overdraft.
 If it’s an exceptionally rare occurrence and you don’t mind having a transaction be rejected, opting out of overdraft programs will spare you occasional overdraft charge.
-If the protection gives you piece of mind and fees will ultimately cost more than the transfer charges, overdraft protection may be the way to go.
+If the protection gives you peace of mind and bank charges will ultimately cost more than the transfer charges, overdraft protection may be the way to go.

-There are multiple strategies you can use to avoid having to get NSF fee refunds.
-The best part about them, besides saving you money?
-They can keep you aware of more than just when you’re low on funds.
-Utilizing alerts, applications and good budgeting principles in general will keep you aware whenever there’s an issue with your account, including potential identity fraud or unexpected expenses.
+There are multiple strategies you can use to avoid getting overdrafts or insufficient funds fees.
+The best part about these strategies besides saving you money is that they can keep you aware of more than just when you’re low on funds.
+Utilizing alerts, applications and good budgeting principles in general will keep you aware whenever there’s an issue with your bank account, including potential identity fraud or unexpected expenses.